-Final dividends proposed by the directors are classified as a separate allocation of retained profits within the equity section of the statement of financial position, until they have been approved by the shareholders in a general meeting.
-When these dividends have been approved by the shareholders and declared, they are recognised as a liability.
+Final dividends are recognised as a liability when they are approved by the shareholders in a general meeting.
+In prior years, final dividends proposed by the directors were classified as a separate allocation of retained profits within the equity section of the statement of financial position, until they have been approved by the shareholders in a general meeting.
+Following the implementation of the Hong Kong Companies Ordinance (Cap.
+622), proposed final dividends are disclosed in the notes to the financial statements.